-Ringia latest achievement as a tennis player was when he got a runner up title in the Cebuana Lhuiller held in Isulan.
+Ringia latest achievement as a tennis player was when he got a runner-up title in the Cebuana Lhuillier held in Isulan.
 But it was not yet the greatest.
 For him, the latest achievement that he had was when they got a gold medal in the Qualifying Junior Davis Cup held in India.

-Janus, can’t believed that he’s now a pro player, Because he knew that anyone can be a pro with hard work and talent. he said;
+Janus, can’t believe that he’s now a pro player, Because he knew that anyone could be a pro with hard work and talent. he said;

 Name: Janus Al-Najeeb Ringia

 Local Career: Rank #7 UTP Boys 16-Under Category